martindevans/martindevans.me/_posts/2013-01-03-Game-Developers-Don't-Make-Timetables.md

 - Parametric Construct Mode (allow players to create nodes containing shapes with sizes like "X is 75% of the width of Y")
 - Parametric Saving (save parametric shapes as scripts for city generator)
 - Generate Cities (allow players to generate an regenerate small chunks of a city on the fly, including using the paramtetric shapes they just saved)
+- Improve Demo City (craft some interesting buildings using Construct Parametric Mode)

 ### March

+- Implement Building Topology (Wiring, water pipes, computer networks, AI navmesh)
-- Multiplayer Construct Mode (shouldn't be a massive amount of work)
+- Integrate Topology Into Construct Mode
 - Put Heist on Steam Greenlight (Concept or Alpha Release?)